Mathematical Art & Play

 My favourite formula: ⌊ n!/e ⌉

-This seminar was be given by David Butler as part of the School of Mathematical Sciences Undergraduate Seminar Series in September 2014.
+This seminar was be given by David Butler as part of the School of Mathematical Sciences Undergraduate Seminar Series in September 2014, and also again at the MASA conference in 2018.

 What is this formula?
 Why does it use those strangely mismatched brackets, and why does it use both factorial and the number e?
 What is it supposed to calculate?
 And why would someone love it so much that they put it on a t-shirt?
 In this seminar you will find out the answers to all of these questions, and also find out what derangements have to do with Taylor's theorem.